zanloy/puppet-figlet/README.md

     include figlet::install

-The figlet modules does not have any declarable classes on it's own.
+The figlet modules does not have any declarable classes on its own.
 It is designed to be used in other modules.
-A good example of this is to setup a pretty banner in your motd file:
+A good example of this is to setup a figlet banner in your motd file:

     file { '/etc/motd':
       content => figlet("$::hostname"),